NEGIS 2019 Scholarship Winners

 The Northeast Geographic Information Society (NEGIS) Scholarship Program provides monetary support to qualified students who have secured a GIS internship as part of their path to a career in the field.

-The Scholarship Program offers a competitive stipend to one or more students committed to a 10-12 week GIS internship during summer or fall of 2018.
+The Scholarship Program offers a competitive stipend to one or more students committed to a 10-12 week GIS internship during summer or fall.
 Applicants will research and set up their own (paid or unpaid) internship.
-Students selected for the stipend must have a documented internship by June 30, 2018 and complete the internship by December 31, 2018.
+Students selected for the stipend must have a documented internship by June 30, 2019 and complete the internship by December 31, 2019.

 This program is open to college juniors and seniors and graduate students currently enrolled or accepted in a GIS or related degree programs at accredited colleges or universities in Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.

 NEGIS will offer at least one $1,500 scholarship each year to a selected student with an approved internship.
-Finalists will be selected based on their completed application received by the January 8 deadline.
-The 2018 scholarship recipient(s) will be selected from the finalist based on interviews to be held in March.
+Finalists will be selected based on their completed application received by the January deadline.
+The scholarship recipient(s) will be selected from the finalists based on interviews.

 Applicants will be evaluated based on (in order of importance):